-The mayor of South Bend, Indiana, Pete Buttigieg, officially announced his 2020 presidential campaign Sunday at a rally in his home town.
+The mayor of South Bend, Indiana, Pete Buttigieg, officially announced his 2020 presidential campaign in April 2019 during a rally in his hometown.

-Here are some things to know about Buttigieg:
+Here are something things to know about Buttigieg:

-- Buttigieg studied philosophy, politics and economics at the University of Oxford in England as a Rhodes scholar.
-He has a bachelor's degree in history and literature from Harvard University.
-From 2009 to 2017, he served as an officer in the U.S. Navy Reserve.
+- Buttigieg was a Rhodes Scholar and studied philosophy, politics and economics at Oxford University.
+He earned a bachelor's degree in history and literature from Harvard University.

-- Buttigieg describes himself as an “active musician” who plays piano and guitar.
-He has performed with the South Bend Symphony Orchestra.
+- Buttigieg plays piano and guitar and has performed with the South Bend Symphony Orchestra.